United States security assistance to the Palestinian National Authority: Arafat era (1993–2000)

 Aside from the official police and security sector discussions, the U.S. was undertaking some independent training and equipment donations, though the programs—mainly organized by the Central Intelligence Agency (CIA)—were not explicitly detailed to the international community.
 Lia writes that covert contacts and counter-terrorism collaboration between the PLO and the CIA had been ongoing in the 1970s and throughout the Lebanese Civil War in the 1980s but were not favored in the Reagan and Bush administrations.
 After the Oslo accords, the Clinton Administration revived covert ties and intelligence training.
 In January 1994 media sources reported that PLO officials and bodyguards were traveling to the U.S. to receive training as a result of an agreement between Arafat and U.S. Secretary of State Warren Christopher.
 Publicly, the U.S. was ambivalent regarding support for police and security sector activities.
-The Gaza–Jericho Agreement between the PLO and Israel signed on May 4, 1994 increased U.S. interest in coordinating public international efforts to fund the PLO police who were to deploy into Gaza and Jericho.
+The Gaza–Jericho Agreement between the PLO and Israel signed on May 4, 1994, increased U.S. interest in coordinating public international efforts to fund the PLO police who were to deploy into Gaza and Jericho.
 The day after the treaty was signed, the U.S. announced a $5 million grant for the PLO police and they worked to encourage other nations to donate flexible funds for the same purpose.

 Early U.S. concerns about the use of PA security sector funds stemming from what they perceived to be the forces' military orientation rather than civilian police and from their wariness of troop loyalty—the forces mostly consisted of Arafat's personal security detail and members of the Palestinian Liberation Army)—influenced the U.S. policy decision to mitigate early international efforts to finance PA police.
 Yet, a rise in violence in 1996 is believed to have precipitated the Clinton Administration's enhanced covert security funding and assistance to Arafat for combating groups such as Hamas.
-In her November 13, 2000 piece in The New York Times, Elaine Sciolino outlined four years of covert programming undertaken by the CIA from 1996—2000 with involvement at the most senior levels, including work by Director George Tenet.
+In her November 13, 2000, piece in The New York Times, Elaine Sciolino outlined four years of covert programming undertaken by the CIA from 1996 to 2000 with involvement at the most senior levels, including work by Director George Tenet.
 She wrote:The CIA first appeared center stage in peace efforts early in 1996, after a wave of bombings in Israel by Hamas.
 Mr. Tenet, then deputy director of central intelligence, met with his Israeli and Palestinian counterparts for the first time, say current and former American officials.

 Soon afterward, Mr. Clinton signed a presidential order creating a covert program to provide tens of millions of dollars to increase the professionalism of the Palestinian security services and help combat terrorism, the officials said.

 The CIA sent operatives to train the Palestinians in interrogation techniques and to organize their files.
 The Palestinians were showered with advanced radio communications and X-ray equipment, bomb detection scanners, computers, vehicles and other equipment.